 It depends on weather, season and the individual character of an animal how close you can get.
-Many animals, e.g. certain lemur species, can be seen usually in certain areas or like reptiles, in certain seasons.
+Many animals, for example, certain lemur species, can be seen usually in certain areas or like reptiles, in certain seasons.
 But there is of course no guarantee to see a certain species.
-With some fortune and the right guides, you can get as close as few meters to some lemurs, but others you will “only” see in a distance of 20 meters.
+With some fortune and the right guides, you can get as close as few meters to some lemurs, but others you will “only” see at a distance of 20 meters.
 It is forbidden to touch or feet animals inside national parks to protect the native fauna.
-But be sure that exploring an animal in its natural habitat, without any barriers, cages or walls, is always an unique and unbelievable experience – no matter if the animal is ten or two meters away from you.
-Some animals in Madagascar are so rare, that maybe no one will find them in wilderness anymore in 50 years.
+But be sure that exploring an animal in its natural habitat, without any barriers, cages or walls, is always a unique and unbelievable experience – no matter if the animal is ten or two meters away from you.
+Some animals in Madagascar are so rare, that maybe no one will find them in the wilderness anymore in 50 years.
 So please enjoy your visit and appreciate this amazing nature!

 Can I look for animals beyond the normal round trip paths?